When fall approaches, gardeners start wondering “When to Harvest Butternut squash” in a way that it could be stored without damage.

 You just have to follow prescribed harvesting time and observe 4 simple signs of mature butternuts to harvest timely by working on tips so that you can cure and store butternuts properly.

 - Sugar Kiss Melon: 10 Tricky Tips to Pick Sweetest Ripe Melon

 - (7 in 1) Fruit Cocktail Tree: One Tree – Multiple Fruit Magical Tree!

 - When and How to Harvest Kale Plant – Kale Harvesting Guide

 What is Butternut Squash

-Butternut squash (Cucurbita moschata) commonly known as ”Garma or Butternut Pumpkin” is a variety of winter squash that grows on vine.
+Butternut squash (Cucurbita moschata) commonly known as ”Garma or Butternut Pumpkin” is a variety of winter squash that grows on the vine.

-Oval shaped squash with yellow outer hard skin, contains yellowish-orange fleshy pulp.
+Oval-shaped squash with yellow outer hard skin contains yellowish-orange fleshy pulp.

-Rich source of minerals, fiber, antioxidants and vitamins especially vitamin A, this squash is basically a fruit but is also cooked as a vegetable.
+Rich source of minerals, fiber, antioxidants, and vitamins especially vitamin A, this squash is basically a fruit but is also cooked as a vegetable.

 Adding full flavors to winter recipes, butternut squash is full of sweet nutty flavor that you can enjoy till spring.